 - The Sewage Treatment Plant must be sited more than 7m from habitable property

-- The drainage field must be a minimum of 10 metres from a watercourse, 15 metres from a building and 50 metres from a borehole or spring.
+- The drainage field must be a minimum of 10 meters from a watercourse, 15 meters from a building and 50 meters from a borehole or spring.

 - The drainage field must be designed to BS6297: 2007 and all percolation test results must be submitted.